elastic/cloud-on-k8s/CONTRIBUTING.md

 # Welcome !

-Thank you for your interest in contributing Elastic operator !
+Thank you for your interest in contributing to the Elastic K8S operator !
 The goal of this document is to provide a high-level overview of how you can get involved.

 -   [Bug reports](#bug-reports)